Community Development Block Grant

 A Federal Grant Program

 The Town annually submits both an Action Plan and Consolidated Annual Performance and Evaluation Report to the United States Department of Housing and Urban Development.
 These reports describe the manner in which the Town uses grant funds provided by the federal government.
-Copies of these reports can be made available at no charge by contacting the Administration Department or the City Clerk.
+Copies of these reports can be made available at no charge by contacting the Planning Department or the Town Clerk's Office.

 - Down payment assistance to eligible LMI home buyers to help foster home ownership ($24,000)